T. H. Rogers School: Curriculum Design

 An integrated program developed for each student based on the student's Individual Education program (lEP).

 The district adopted Motor Activities Training Program (MATP), a Special Olympics sports skills program to support the development of motor skills.

 Collaborative team interaction curriculum approach among the parents, teacher(s), paraprofessional(s) and other service providers.

 Additional team members may include a speech and language therapist, occupational therapist, physical therapist, orientation and mobility specialist, and itinerant teacher for students who have auditory or visual impairments.
 (Eligibility for services by the different professionals is established through the ARD process.)

 PDHH (Program for Deaf and Hard of Hearing)

 HISD Program for the Deaf and Hard of Hearing at T.H.
-Rogers serves students of all ethnic and socio-economic backgrounds from age 3 through middle school.
-The program’s philosophy is Total Communication which encourages teachers to use an array of materials and resources to help the students reach their maximum potential.
+Rogers served students of all ethnic and socio-economic backgrounds from age 3 through middle school.
+The program's philosophy is Total Communication which encourages teachers to use an array of materials and resources to help the students reach their maximum potential.
 A combination of communication methods including, but not limited to, speech, listening, lip reading, Conceptually Accurate Signed English (CASE), ASL, and Visual Phonics are employed.
 T.H.
 Rogers has specially trained personnel who are knowledgeable about the hearing impaired and services available to the deaf students.
 Students in the Program for the Deaf and Hard of Hearing are included with their hearing peers at every opportunity appropriate to best meet their needs: